M-trail/NSF_OAC/README.md

   <img src="Picture/Trajectory.gif" width="800">
 </p>

-### Car-following Model Calibration
+## Car-following Model Calibration

-Taking the Intelligent Driver Model (IDM) as an example, the IDM can be expressed as follows:
+The Intelligent Driver Model (IDM) is a widely used car-following model in traffic flow theory.
+The IDM can be expressed mathematically as:

 ![IDM Equation](https://latex.codecogs.com/png.latex?\frac{dv_{n}}{dt}=a[1-(\frac{v_{n}}{v_{0}})^{\delta}-(\frac{s^{*}(v_{n},\Delta%20v_{n})}{s_{n}})^2])

-The free accelerating term $$a[1 - (\frac{v_{n}}{v_{0}})^{\delta}]$$ governs the acceleration of the vehicle.
-Here, $$a$$ represents the maximum acceleration, and $$v_{0}$$ denotes the vehicle’s desired speed.
-Given an unobstructed path for a stationary vehicle, the vehicle would first accelerate at the rate of $$a$$, and the acceleration gradually decreases as the speed increases.
-Such reduction is controlled by the exponent term $$\delta$$, and the vehicle would not exceed its desired speed.
-In accordance with the IDM author's recommendation, usually $$\delta$$ is set to 4.
+In this model, the free acceleration term, $$a\left[1 - \left(\frac{v_{n}}{v_{0}}\right)^{\delta}\right]$$, governs the vehicle’s acceleration.
+Here, $$a$$ represents the maximum possible acceleration, and $$v_{0}$$ denotes the desired speed of the vehicle.
+When the road ahead is clear, a stationary vehicle accelerates at the rate of $$a$$, with this rate gradually decreasing as the vehicle’s speed increases.
+The reduction in acceleration is controlled by the exponent $$\delta$$, ensuring that the vehicle does not exceed its desired speed.
+Following the IDM author's recommendation, $$\delta$$ is typically set to 4.

-Besides the model, calibration of a car-following model involves choosing an appropriate optimization algorithm, a goodness-of-fit (GoF) function, and a measure of performance (MoP).
-A popular algorithm for calibrating car-following models is the Genetic Algorithm (GA), a heuristic nonlinear optimization algorithm inspired by biological evolution.
-It has proven to be an effective and reasonable method for calibrating various car-following models.
+Calibration of a car-following model like the IDM involves selecting an appropriate optimization algorithm, a goodness-of-fit (GoF) function, and a measure of performance (MoP).
+One of the most effective algorithms for calibrating such models is the Genetic Algorithm (GA).
+This heuristic, nonlinear optimization technique, inspired by the principles of natural selection, has proven to be both robust and efficient for calibrating a wide range of car-following models.

-Furthermore, the combination of MoP and GoF can significantly influence the effectiveness of the calibration process.
-This example adopts the commonly used combinations for calibration: RMSE of spacing, as shown below:
+The combination of MoP and GoF plays a crucial role in the success of the calibration process.
+In this example, we utilize the Root Mean Square Error (RMSE) of spacing as the performance metric, which can be computed as follows:

 ![RMSE Equation](https://latex.codecogs.com/png.latex?RMSE(s)%20=%20\sqrt{\frac{1}{T}\sum_{t%20=%201}^{T}[s_{i}(t)%20-%20\widetilde{s}_{i}(t)]^{2}})

-To ensure that the calibrated parameters of the IDM remain within a realistic range, their boundaries are defined as follows:
+To ensure that the calibrated IDM parameters remain within realistic and practical bounds, the following constraints are applied:

-- The time gap $$T$$ is set between $$[0.1, 3]$$ seconds.
+- The time gap $$T$$ is restricted to the range of $$[0.1, 3]$$ seconds.
-- The minimum spacing $$s_0$$ is limited to $$[1, 5]$$ meters.
+- The minimum spacing $$s_0$$ is set between $$[1, 5]$$ meters.
-- The maximum acceleration is restricted to $$[0.1, 4]$$ m/s², which correlates with a maximum acceleration rate of 4 m/s² (equivalent to 0-100 km/h in 6 seconds).
+- The maximum acceleration $$a$$ is limited to $$[0.1, 4]$$ m/s², which corresponds to an acceleration rate allowing a vehicle to reach 100 km/h in approximately 6 seconds.
-- The comfortable deceleration boundary is set at $$[0.1, 9]$$ m/s².
+- The comfortable deceleration $$b$$ is capped at $$[0.1, 9]$$ m/s².
-- The upper limit of the desired velocity $$v_0$$ is set to $$33.6$$ m/s (120 km/h).
+- The upper bound for the desired velocity $$v_0$$ is set at 33.6 m/s (120 km/h).

-Regarding the lower limit, it should be noted that this limit must exceed the highest velocity value observed in the dataset, a detail often overlooked in other studies.
-This is a critical consideration because if the actual velocity exceeds $$v_0$$, the power of 4 applied in the $$(v_{n}/v_{0})^4$$ term can induce an excessively large deceleration.
-It is important to remember that $$v_0$$ in the IDM is primarily designed for modeling acceleration and is not intended to handle deceleration scenarios.
+It is essential to note that the lower limit for $$v_0$$ should exceed the highest observed velocity in the dataset.
+This detail is often overlooked in other studies but is crucial, as exceeding $$v_0$$ in real-world conditions can lead to an exaggerated deceleration due to the power term $$(\frac{v_{n}}{v_{0}})^4$$.
+This factor underlines that $$v_0$$ in the IDM is primarily intended to model acceleration, not deceleration scenarios.

-In this example, the parameters for executing the GA for calibration are as follows:
+In this example, the GA calibration parameters are set as follows:

-- The GA will run for a maximum of $$200$$ generations, with each generation consisting of a population of $$100$$.
+- The algorithm runs for a maximum of $$200$$ generations, with each generation comprising a population of $$100$$ individuals.
-- The mutation rate is set to $$0.05$$.
+- The mutation rate is set at $$0.05$$.
-- For the sake of computing intensity, the sampling rate employed in this study is $$0.2s$$, which has been deemed sufficient for calibrating the car-following model.
+- To balance computational intensity with model accuracy, a sampling rate of $$0.2$$ seconds is employed, which has been deemed sufficient for calibrating the car-following model.

 The detailed guidelines and the sample code could be found [here](https://github.com/M-trail/NSF_OAC/tree/main/Data).